-The Company's significant accounting policies are described in Note 2 of the condensed interim financial statements for the nine months ended September 30, 2022.
+The Company's material accounting policies are described in Note 3 of the financial statements for the year ended December 31, 2023.
 The preparation of statements in conformity with IFRS requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and reported amounts of expenses during the reporting period.
 Actual outcomes could differ from these estimates.
 The following is a list of the accounting policies that management believes are critical, due to the degree of uncertainty regarding the estimates and assumptions involved and the magnitude of the asset, liability or expense being reported:

-- Foreign currencies - · Exploration and evaluation properties
+- Foreign currencies - Exploration and evaluation properties